Curricular Practical Training

 How to Apply for CPT

 - Secure internship/job and obtain a job offer letter.
-Your job offer letter should contain:
+The job offer letter should contain:

-- Start and end dates of this job (start date must be at least 1-2 weeks in the future.
-We cannot back-date CPT authorizations)
+- Start and end dates of the job.
+Please note: The start date must be at least 5-10 business days into the future on the offer letter as we cannot back-date CPT authorization.

-- Approximate number of hours per week you will work
+- Approximate number of hours per week the student will work

 - Submit your CPT request in the OISS Portal.